Sandeepan26/SR_ML_DL_RL_Repo/reinforcement_learning/README.md

 [Gym_Repository](https://github.com/openai/gym)

-*./cartpole has a basic cartpole environment creates using gym* *Algorithms related to Reinforcement Learning will be added incrementally as this is a work in progress*
+*./cartpole has a basic cartpole environment creates using gym* <br/>

+*Added a custom environment to implement a simple Algorithm along with policy evaluation and iteration* *Algorithms related to Reinforcement Learning will be added incrementally as this is a work in progress*